Canacompost-Systems-Inc/microcontroller/README.md

 ls /dev/tty*
 ```

 This command should return a list of paths.
 The path corresponding to the MCU should have one of these prefixes: `/dev/ttyUSB*` or `/dev/ttyACM*`.
-Once you have found the correct serial port, update the `serial_port` variole. then you can run the testing script (note you may need to use pip to instal `serial`):
+Once you have found the correct serial port, update the `serial_port` variable. then you can run the testing script (note you may need to use pip to instal `serial`):

 ```
 python ./shell.py